InceptionCode/zelda-game2.0/README.md

 ## Development

 Master will have the latest stable release.
 All development will be on a feature branch ex: feature-xxx.
 Once tested the branch wil be squashed merged into master.
 Old files will be anything ending in jsx (xxx.jsx) meaning I have not updated these files based the previous game implementation.
 Each feature will container small to large portion of migrating old game content to new game content.
+Testing was not implemented in the old project but is a must in this project.
+The app uses [react-testing-library](https://github.com/kentcdodds/react-testing-library) due to Enzyme currently not being able to test hooks/functional components.
+However, I slowly prefer this testing library or framework over Enzyme.
+The test(s) focus on what the users sees and cares about, not if state changed or if props updated.
+At the end of the day, all that maters is the DOM updating and functioning as expected.
+The testing library allows you properly test the DOM not the component itself.

 ## App Structure